-There are a lot of things that you can deploy in order to boost your multi-channel customer experience and all of these contribute to the end of goal of maximizing your lead generation strategy.
+There are a lot of things that you can deploy in order to boost your multi-channel customer experience and all of these contribute to the end goal of maximizing your lead generation strategy.

 Why Digital Lead Generation?

-The attention of people is getting shorter and shorter as the years age.
+The attention of people is getting shorter and shorter as years age.
 What meant minutes to get the attention of an audience a few years back is now down to at least 8 seconds according to studies.
-Simply put, marketers have to be keen in coming up with a digital customer experience that will generate immediate positive responses from the target audience.
+Simply put, marketers have to be keen on coming up with a digital customer experience that will generate immediate positive responses from the target audience.

 Your digital customer experience should possess the following characteristics: